hablatraining/git-learning/README.md

 ```
 </details>

+These are no complex commands, but it is good to know some perks about them to ease your daily life, specially when working with forks (we will see them later):

+<details><summary>🚧Let's practice</summary>

 Let's clone this very same repo and see the firsts commands we can use while working int a team.

 ```bash